dpalbrecht/Springboard-Exercises/README.md

           B. Find the 10 cities with the largest population.
           C. Find the 10 ethnic groups with the largest overall populations (sum of best/latest estimates over all countries).
           D. Find the name and country of a) longest river, b) largest lake and c) airport at highest elevation.

+  3. *Bike_Share_Story.ipynb*
+      This IPython notebook showcases a data story that explores Capital Bikeshare's historical data (2015 Q3 - 2016 Q3).
+      It aims to answer questions regarding counts, correlations, interesting trends, etc. in the data.